Barbara Core Manager

 Recommendations

-• Choose the interface that is connected to the network where your users or systems are:
+- Pick the interface connected to the network where your users or systems are.

-The last step before the summary is defining which ports on the host should be forwarded to the Core instance.
+The last step before the summary defines which host ports get forwarded into the Core instance.

 Initial screen (no rules defined yet):